FabrizioAdi/Robinson-Trailers-Blog-M4/README.md

 As a visitor/user, I can delete blog which has been on the page too long, so that I can delete old blog post.
 14. Login
 As a visitor/user, I can simple login to the website, so that I have access to all available options.
+15. Display message
+As a user, I would like to see the message that I am logged in, so that I can be sure that I am successfully logged in or logout.

 #### Admin goals: